rbowsley/lamplighthelp/source/20-6-0_Charge_Module-_Using_Charge_and_Payee_Policies.markdown

 ![Using charge and payee policies](20.6.0a.png)

-- If the drop-downs are empty, you will need to create some policies - start at section [22.2.0 Setting Up Rules and Policies](/help/index/p/20.2.0) for help on how to do this.
+- If the dropdowns are empty, you will need to create some policies - start at section [22.2.0 Setting Up Rules and Policies](/help/index/p/20.2.0) for help on how to do this.
 - If you can see policies, select the ones you wish to use for this {{work}} record from the dropdowns.
 - When you save the record {{Lamplight}} will calculate charges for each person listed on the attendance tab, and then determine who will pay them.
 - When you save the record you will see this information in summary in the attendance table: